 Before Birmingham and Solihull Women’s Aid (BSWA), there was no provision for women and children escaping domestic violence in the area.
 In the late 1970s, a group of women created a squat in an empty building and made this space available to women fleeing abuse.
 Although this refuge was not official, local housing workers and police referred women and their children there.

-We also provide specialist training to professionals around violence against women and children to professionals and deliver awareness raising work around positive relationships in schools and other education settings.
+We also provide specialist training to professionals around violence against women and children and deliver awareness raising work around positive relationships in schools and other education settings.

 Over the years we have built close partnerships with agencies such as housing and the police to ensure the best outcomes for women and their children.

-We now have three gorgeous charity shops in Shirley, Boldmere and Northfield raising vital funds to support our work.
+We now have two gorgeous charity shops in Shirley and Boldmere raising vital funds to support our work.

 BSWA has always taken a broad approach to violence against women issues, acknowledging the breadth of oppression and abuse experienced by women.
 Over the years, we have received funding for projects supporting women and young girls around forced marriage, female genital mutilation and gang violence.
 We continue to provide specialist support services in these areas.